 Australia's answer to WG is born.
 Allrounder George Giffen would fit snugly into the current thrill-a-minute world of Test cricket.
-He was a dashing batsman and an accurate slow-medium offspinner.
+He was a dashing batter and an accurate slow-medium offspinner.
 His sole Test century was a whopping 161 in Sydney in 1894-95, when Australia lost despite making a first-innings total of 586 and making England follow on.
 In first-class cricket, Giffen scored a century and took ten wickets in the same match no fewer than nine times.
 In 1891-92, playing for South Australia against Victoria in Adelaide, he scored 271 and took 16 wickets.
-Apart from that he had a shocker.
 He died in Adelaide in 1927, where a stand at the Oval bears his name.

 A boring draw with honour for Sri Lanka, whose stalemate with Pakistan in Colombo gave them a 1-1 draw in the three-match series.
 Asanka Gurusinha and Arjuna Ranatunga both made centuries in an unbeaten fourth-wicket partnership of 240 - in the process becoming the first Sri Lankan pair to bat through a whole day - although Ranatunga was dropped no fewer than five times before he had reached 30.
 You'd have got long odds on that.

 Legspinner Imran Tahir, born today in Pakistan, went on to play for South Africa after qualifying in January 2011.
-His Test debut caused great excitement in South Africa, for long missing a quality spinner, but Tahir couldn't quite live up to expectations, taking 26 wickets in 11 matches at 50 in his first year in Test cricket.
-But his next Test, in Dubai a year later, dragged his average into the 40s.
-Tahir took 5 for 32 to bowl out Pakistan for 99, and came back to take three more in the second innings of a massive victory for South Africa.
+His Test debut caused great excitement in South Africa, who had for long missed a quality spinner, but Tahir couldn't quite live up to expectations, taking 26 wickets in 11 matches at 50 in his first year in Test cricket.
+There was some redemption in Dubai a year later, where Tahir took 5 for 32 to bowl out Pakistan for 99, and came back to take three more in the second innings of a massive victory for South Africa.
 He fared far better in limited-overs, ending the 2011 World Cup as South Africa's second-highest wicket-taker and being among the top spinners in the 2015 World Cup, where he took his first five-for, against West Indies in Sydney.
 In the quarter-final, at the same venue, Tahir even troubled Sri Lanka's spin-fed batters, taking 4 for 26.
 He was named South Africa's T20I cricketer of the year in 2017, having taken a career-best 5 for 24 in Auckland earlier that year.

-A close shave for Jesse Ryder, who was in an induced coma in a hospital after being assaulted twice outside a bar in Christchurch.
+A close shave for Jesse Ryder, who was put in an induced coma in a hospital after being assaulted twice outside a bar in Christchurch.
 The city's police arrested two men in connection with the assaults.
 Ryder was discharged a week later.
-This was not the first time Ryder suffered an injury in a Christchurch bar - in 2008 he cut his hand after putting it through a glass window.
+It was not the first time he suffered an injury in a Christchurch bar - in 2008 he cut his hand after putting it through a glass window of one.